cinghioGithub/web_application_1_project/README.md

     ],
   }
   ```
-  - Response body: A JSON object with the id of the created questionnaire
+  - Response body content: A JSON object with the id of the created questionnaire
   ```
   { id_questionnaire: <id> }
   ```
 - POST `/api/answers?id=<id>`
-  - Request body: A JSON object with answers for the questionnaire with id=`<id>`
+  - Request body content: A JSON object with answers for the questionnaire with id=`<id>`
   ```
   {
     username: <name>,